Akinori-F-Ebihara/Akinori-F-Ebihara.github.io/_pages/about.md

 ---
 permalink: /
-title: "Under construction..."
+title: "Vision"
-excerpt: "About me"
+excerpt: "Vision"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Everything is under construction.
+- Everything is under construction.